normful/foodsorce/test-plan.md

 - Clicking Admin more than once does not do anything.
 - Clicking Sign Out should log the user out, if user is signed in, and refresh the page to the login page.
 - Clicking Sign Out more than once or when not signed in does not do anything except refresh the page
-- Administrator Console Page should display a clickable button labled "Import Data"
+- Administrator Console Page should display a clickable button labelled "Import Data".
 - Clicking import data should display a pop-up displaying whether import was successful or failed.
-- Clikcing import data mutliple times does not crash program.
+- Clicking import data mutliple times does not crash program.

 ## Vendor Display UI